ConjurTech/slate/source/includes/api/_orders.html.md

 }
 ```

-> 2.Message to sign from previous transaction:
+> 2.Sign make from transaction:

 ```json
 {